A common question we’re asked by business owners entering the digital space – how much does a website cost?

 If any of these are relevant to your business, you can opt for the hosting package that the registry offers.

-Dedicated hosting plans, on the other hand, are more expensive but offer greater flexibility and scalability in addition to optimizing security.
+Dedicated hosting plans, on the other hand, are more expensive and will bump up the cost of a website.
+However, they offer greater flexibility and scalability in addition to optimizing security.
 Here are HostGator’s pricing plans for dedicated hosting:

 Image via HostGator